Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Introduction

 \section{Introduction}

 The geographical distribution of resources such as polling sites (i.e., locations where people vote), hospitals, COVID-19 vaccination sites, Department of Motor Vehicles (DMV) locations, and Planned Parenthood clinics is a major factor in the equitability of access to those resources.
-Consequently, given the locations of a set of resource sites, it is important to quantify their geographical coverage and to identify underserved geographic regions (i.e., ``holes in coverage'').
+Consequently, given the locations of a set of resource sites, it is important to quantify their geographical coverage and to identify underserved geographical regions (i.e., ``holes in coverage'').

 A naive approach to quantifying resource coverage is to consider the geographical distances from resource sites by simply calculating the percentage of people who reside within some cutoff distance $D$ of the nearest resource site.
 This naive approach is common in policy.
-For example, in March 2021, President Joseph Biden announced a goal of having 90\% of the adult United States population within $5$ miles (i.e., $D = 5$ miles) of a COVID-19 vaccination site \cite{whitehouse}.
+For example, in March 2021, United States President Joseph Biden announced a goal to ensure that at least 90\% of the adult U.S. population is within $5$ miles (i.e., $D = 5$ miles) of a COVID-19 vaccination site \cite{whitehouse}.
 Additionally, it is required by Indian law that 100\% of voters live within $2$ km of a polling site \cite{india} (i.e., $D = 2$ km).
-However, such an approach poses at least two issues: \begin{enumerate} \item[\namedlabel{issue1}{(1)}] it requires choosing an arbitrary cutoff distance $D$, and \item[\namedlabel{issue2}{(2)}] using only geographical distance fails to account for many other factors, such as population density and the availability (and facility) of public transportation, that affect ease of access to a resource. \end{enumerate} These issues severely limit the utility of this naive approach.
+However, such an approach poses at least two issues: \begin{enumerate} \item[\namedlabel{issue1}{(1)}] it requires choosing an arbitrary cutoff distance $D$; and \item[\namedlabel{issue2}{(2)}] using only geographical distance fails to account for many other factors, such as population density and the availability (and facility) of public transportation, that affect ease of access to a resource. \end{enumerate} These issues severely limit the utility of this naive approach.